 - The operator must use a clean mouthpiece for each breath sample provided by the subject;

-- The operator must observe the subject continuously through completion of the second breath sample;
+- The operator must observe the subject continuously through the completion of the second breath sample;

 - The operator must sign a properly completed EBAT report indicating the test was performed in compliance with these and other procedures; and